CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

          ![](images/CAF3.png "search gateway")

-     >**Note:** This might take 5-6 minutes for updating the firewallpolicy.
-Wait for the firewallpolicy to get updated before proceeding to next steps.
+     >**Note:** This might take 5-6 minutes to update the firewall policy.
+Wait for the firewall policy to get updated before proceeding to the next steps.

-1. Once the deployment completes navigate back to the Bastion VM tab and refresh the page where you have browsed for `https://www.nfl.com`.
+1. Once the deployment completes, navigate back to the Bastion VM tab and refresh the page where you have browsed for `https://www.nfl.com`.
 On the Privacy error connection page, click on **Advanced**.

      ![](images1/Advanced.png)